 Precise tool for ROI measurement

-Not only for you but social media is a new marketing channel for most of the marketers.
+Not only for you but social media is a new marketing channel for most marketers.
 Still, there is no conventional tool to measure social media impact on revenue precisely.

 Prior experience and digital content creation